Mint Impact Certificate

 Review certificate metadata

-In Metadata, check the title, description, work scope, impact scope, timeframes, capitals, and SDG tags.
+Check the title, description, work scope, impact scope, timeframes, and tags.
 Assessment-backed defaults are a starting point, not a substitute for review.

 - 4